ewong128/personalweb/README.md

-# personalweb
+# Emily Wong's Personal Website
+This is a personal website using the Hack4Impact Starter Pack!
-Website about myself and my projects
+Website about myself and my projects.
+Developed with HTML and CSS.